- 1. What is the super tax refund?

 1. What is the super tax refund?

-You are eligible for the LISC, if you satisfy the following conditions:
+You are eligible for the LISTO, if you satisfy the following conditions:

 - your ‘adjusted taxable income’ for the financial year is $37,000 or less.
 There are no plans to index the income threshold of $37,000, since it is linked to the marginal rate of income tax threshold.

-- According to the ATO, your LISC entitlement is $10 or more (and if less than $10, your LISC entitlement will be rounded up to $10).
-From 1 July 2017, your LISTO entitlement must also be $10 or more).
+- According to the ATO, your LISC/LISTO entitlement is $10 or more (and if less than $10, your LISC/LISTO entitlement will be rounded up to $10).
+Since 1 July 2017, the minimum payment is slightly different.
+Rather than rounding up to $10, the government will only pay a LISTO if your entitlement must also be $10 or more.

 3. What is adjusted taxable income?